Employee Story Strategy Template 👈

 We highlight 5 main objectives for your program.
 Knowing who is thinking about each and taking action is important.
 It could be one person or a team.
 In cases where you have more than one person involved make sure everyone is clear on ownership of key roles.

-- Task: Document roles and confirm with stakeholders the roles each party plays.
+- Action: Document roles and confirm with stakeholders the roles each party plays.

 5 Key Roles